 - It’s not all specialist kit in the list here.
 A warm, woolly hat could mean the difference between being freezing cold or actually quite comfortable.

 - What do you usually wear on your feet when paddling?
 If the answer is nothing, you’ll want some thick winter wet boots.
 They’re relatively inexpensive but keep your toes from getting too cold and cramped!

-- If you’re planning on doing lots of winter paddling for years to come, or you need a way to spend your christmas money, a drysuit is a sound investment.
+- If you’re planning on doing lots of winter paddling for years to come, or you need a way to spend any spare cash, a drysuit is a sound investment.
+Specific women’s fit drysuits are available from Palm Equipment too.
 They keep you warm and dry from top to toe.
 Brilliant for canoeing, kayaking or stand up paddleboarding, making the paddle a lot more enjoyable especially if you’re planning a lot of water time!

 - A warm coat or dryrobe to keep you toasty when you get off the water.
 Dryrobe’s are a popular choice for paddlers because they’re so spacious and they can just be chucked on at the side of the river.
 British Canoeing members also receive exclusive benefits from dryrobe too as they are an official partner.

 After some more general tips and advice around paddling in winter?
 Take a look at our article here which looks at everything you’ll need to plan a paddle trip in the colder months of the year.